 - Especially the areas in front of Emergency Services, Clinic buildings and Hospital entrance doors will always be clean and well-maintained. - The gratings in the channels created for water drains will be cleaned daily and replaced regularly. - The floor and surroundings of the medical waste collection center will be washed daily.
-The doors of this center will be kept closed. - The lids of the garbage containers in the hospital garden will be closed and no garbage will be allowed to be scattered around. - In rainy weather, covers used for this purpose will be placed at the entrances of clinics and main buildings to prevent contamination when staff and animal owners enter with muddy shoes. - The cleanliness of the hospital surroundings and gardens will be periodically inspected by the administration and inspectors. - The necessary materials and equipment for garden cleaning and tidiness (pickaxe, shovel, broom, rake, scissors, sickle, etc.) will be provided by the administration.
+The doors of this center will be kept closed. - The lids of the garbage containers in the hospital garden will be closed and no garbage will be allowed to be scattered around. - In rainy weather, covers used for this purpose will be placed at the entrances of clinics and main buildings to prevent contamination when staff and animal owners enter with muddy shoes. - The cleanliness of the hospital surroundings and gardens will be periodically inspected by the administration and inspectors.

-SURFACE OR GROUND FREQUENCY OF PERFORMANCE MATERIAL AND METHOD BATHROOMS 5 e
+• The necessary materials and equipment for garden cleaning and tidiness (pickaxe, shovel, broom, rake, scissors, sickle, etc.) will be provided by the administration.

+broom, rake, scissors, sickle, etc.) will be provided by the administration.
+SURFACE OR FREQUENCY OF MATERIAL AND METHOD GROUND PERFORMANCE BATHROOMS Clean at least once a day.
+It should be cleaned with water and chlorinated Disinfection after each detergent and disinfected with 1/10 bleach. animal examination.
+Clean by brushing or rubbing.
 TOILETS Clean at least twice a day.
-It should be cleaned with water and chlorinated detergent Disinfection once a day. and disinfected with 1/10 bleach.
-Toilet brushes should be kept dry.
+It should be cleaned with water and chlorinated Disinfection once a day. detergent and disinfected with 1/10 bleach. - Toilet brushes should be kept dry.
 SINK Clean at least twice a day.
-It should be cleaned with water and chlorinated detergent Disinfection once a day. and disinfected with 1/10 bleach.
+It should be cleaned with water and chlorinated Disinfection once a day. detergent and disinfected with 1/10 bleach.
 Separate brushes should be used in animal examination rooms.

 WALLS AND Cleaning at least once a Must be wiped from ceiling to wall.
 GLASSES month.
-When the sick animal waste is contaminated, it should be Routinely once a month, disinfected with 1/10 bleach. disinfect immediately Glasses should be cleaned with detergent. when blood is contaminated with body waste, PLACES Twice a day, Dry sweeping is not suitable.
+When the sick animal waste is contaminated, it should Routinely once a month, be disinfected with 1/10 bleach. disinfect immediately Glasses should be cleaned with detergent. when blood is contaminated with body DI A CIEC waste, WD PLACES Twice a day, Dry sweeping is not suitable.
 More often if necessary, Wet cleaning method should be used.
 (Detergent soaked mops) Disinfectant should not be added to the detergent.
 If there is any residue, blood, etc., it should be wiped with 1/10 bleach.
 If electric wet vacuum cleaners are used, they should be disinfected with 1/100 bleach after daily cleaning.
-If blood is spilled on the floor, it should first be soaked with a paper towel, 1/10 bleach should be poured and waited for ten minutes, then wiped with 1/100 solution and rinsed with clean water.
+If blood is spilled on the floor, it should first be soaked with a paper towel, 1/10 bleach should be poured and waited for ten minutes, then wiped with 1/100 solution EN A MINIA (DION) T : 1 and rinsed with clean water.
 EXAMINATION Twice a day Cleaning with water and detergent is sufficient.
 ROOMS More often if necessary Afterwards the room should be ventilated.
 DOORS At least once a week It should be wiped with a cleaning agent.
-DOOR Every day Should be wiped with a cleaning agent HANDLES SHELVES After each inspection It should be wiped with a cleaning agent.
-PATIENT The examination table is EXAMINATION changed after each patient TABLES animal change. - ANIMAL Every day It should be wiped with a cleaning agent.
-OBSERVATION - CAGE
+DOOR HANDLES Every day Should be wiped with a cleaning agent SHELVES After each inspection It should be wiped with a cleaning agent.
+PATIENT The examination table is "It should be wiped with a cleaning agent.
+EXAMINATION changed after each patient TABLES animal change.
+IADLES animai Change.
+ANIMAL Every day It should be wiped with a cleaning agent.
+OBSERVATION CAGE